justinlocsei/gready/README.md

   // used shelves like “library” or “owned” whose presence can make more
   // specific shelves defining the genre of a book appear in a much lower
   // percentile.
 To view all shelves associated with the books that you’ve
-  // read, use the `gready summarize` command.
+  // read, use `gready summarize --section=shelves --shelf-percentile=1`.
   "ignoreShelves": [
     "audio",
     "series"